Cetis/intelligent-campus/sensors/measurement_event.md

 		<td>context.timestamp [1]</td>
 		<td>Date and time the Measurement was taken.</td>
 		<td>YYYY-MM-DDThh:mm:ss.sssZ</td>
 		<td>Might some sensors record timestamp of measurement and timestamp of transmission?
-Would we need both?</td>
+Would we need both?
+In addition, if a range of values is used, we should take whatever relevant timestamp is available.</td>
 	</tr>
 	<tr>
 		<td>context.location [1]</td>